 1. Cost of Ownership: The Build vs Buy Decision

-You typically begin by identifying the use cases; then you wonder what comes next.
+You typically begin by identifying the Applications; then you wonder what comes next.
 To be honest, it can get a little overwhelming if you fail to define your expected outcomes.
 What kind of data are you processing, which systems need to be integrated, and what kind of insights do you wish to generate?
 Asking these questions right away will help you arrive at the most important question: to build or to buy?
 To add another layer of clarity in the decision-making process, you must also critically evaluate various components individually.
 These would include device type, communication, cloud services, applications, and cross-layer security.

 Whether or not you have the in-house expertise will influence your choices to a great extent.
-If the use case you have chosen involves massive amounts of data at a very fast speed, you need to be sure you are well-equipped to keep pace with evolving technologies and customer requirements.
+If the Applications you have chosen involves massive amounts of data at a very fast speed, you need to be sure you are well-equipped to keep pace with evolving technologies and customer requirements.
 There will be components you may have to build from scratch while others can be managed with your existing solutions.
 It boils down to cost of ownership.
 Cost of ownership includes the upfront fee to procure the platform, service fee, customization charges, and the cost of upgrades to adapt to the ever-changing business dynamics.
 Says Kalsi, CEO of Continuity 1, “The build versus buy dilemma is always going to be there unless your decision is based on a quantitative and qualitative analysis based on the cost of ownership.”

 2. Does the Platform Allow You to Pivot?